Aetherinox/csf-firewall/docs/docs/install/quickstart/install.md

     To allow port `6666` in your browser, follow the instructions on the page [Troubleshooting › Address Restricted](../../usage/troubleshooting/webui.md#browser-this-address-is-restricted)

-    To change the port used for the CSF web interface, follow the instructions outlined on the page [Install › Web Interface › Setup](../../install/webui.md#step-2-enable-web-ui).
+    To change the port used for the CSF web interface, follow the instructions on the page [Install › Web Interface › Setup](../../install/webui.md#step-2-enable-web-ui).

     </div>